danieltarazona/danieltarazona/README.md

 <h3 align="left">About me:</h3>

 - 🌏 I frequently travel between Cali and Medellin and love exploring new places.
-- 💪 Outside of coding, I enjoy martial arts and have a keen interest in 3D modeling and video games.
+- 💪 Outside of coding, I enjoy martial arts and am keenly interested in 3D modeling and video games.
-- 📚 I'm always looking to learn new programming langugages.
+- 📚 I'm always looking to learn new programming languages.

 <h3 align="left">My work:</h3>